+\begin{enumerate} \item The effectiveness of SGT embedding becomes diminished if the sequence symbol set is small.
+For example, in binary or DNA sequences where $symbols \in \{0,1\}$ and $\{\mathtt{A,C,G,T}\}$, respectively.
+This is because the size of the embedding is proportional to the size of the symbol set.
+In the above examples, the SGT embedding will be of size 4 and 16, respectively.
+But if the sequence length is high, the embedding cannot hold sufficient information that characterizes the sequence.

+\item The proposed SGT algorithm applies to sequences of single element items called as \textit{symbols}.
+The reason is that SGT works by extracting dependencies between items in a sequence.
+For this, SGT assumes an item to be unique.
+However, an item is a bucket of elements---items can have common elements, e.g., the items in $\{\langle B \rangle \langle AAB \rangle \langle CC \rangle \langle A \rangle \}$ share elements.
+The proposed SGT does not draw information from the presence of common elements in items.
+An extension to multi-element item sequences is non-trivial and should be pursued in future research. \end{enumerate}{}

-In this paper, our major contribution is the development of a new feature extraction function, SGT, for sequences.
-In the following, we develop SGT, and provide its theoretical support and extensions.
-We perform an extensive experimental evaluation, and show that SGT bridges the gap between sequence mining and mainstream data mining through implementation of fundamental methods, viz.
-PCA, k-means, SVM and graph visualization via SGT on real sequence data analysis.
+In the following, we develop SGT and provide its theoretical support.
+We perform an extensive experimental evaluation and show that SGT bridges the gap between sequence mining and mainstream data mining through direct application of fundamental methods, viz.
+PCA, k-means, SVM, and graph visualization via SGT on sequence data analysis.